 Offered: As needed.

-SWRK 436 - Fieldwork (4)

-Students work sixteen hours a week in a social work agency.
-Graded S, U.

-Prerequisite: SWRK 302 or SWRK 302W, SWRK 327, SWRK 338, prior or concurrent enrollment in SWRK 301, and concurrent enrollment in SWRK 426 and SWRK 463.
-Open only to social work majors.

-Offered: Fall.

-SWRK 437 - Advanced Fieldwork (4)

-Students work sixteen hours a week in a social work agency.
-Graded S, U.

-Prerequisite: SWRK 426, SWRK 436, SWRK 463, and concurrent enrollment in SWRK 464.
-Open only to social work majors.

-Offered: Spring.

 SWRK 438 - Social Work Interventions in Substance Abuse (3)

 Substance abuse assessment and intervention are explored using a systems framework.
 Emphasis is on the techniques used in community-based interventions.
 Students cannot receive credit for both SWRK 438 and SWRK 538.